bhavey-2021/Angular-Youtube/README.md

 Type of directive
 1. Component Directive : directive with its own components
 2. Structuarl Directive : manipulating the dom elements
-  a. ngIf
+  a. ngIf : used for if else clicks
-  b. ngFor
+  b. ngFor : used for showing array items
-  c. ngSwitch
+  c. ngSwitch :
 3. Attribute Ditective : change the look and behavious of dom
   a. ngStyle
   b. ngClass